fglmtt/coding/lectures/github-copilot.md

 >
 > **Verdict**: The court dismissed the case, holding that
 > 1. PETA lacked standing to represent the monkey, and
-> 2. animals cannot hold copyright under U.S. law
+> 2. Animals cannot hold copyright under U.S. law

 ---